kubernetes-sigs/karpenter/designs/drift.md

 Karpenter automatically detects when machines no longer match their corresponding specification in the Provisioner and ProviderRef.
 When this occurs, Karpenter triggers the standard deprovisioning workflow on the machine.
 Karpenter Drift will not add API, it will only build on top of existing APIs, and be enabled by default.
 More on this decision below in [API Choices](#🔑-api-choices).

 Karpenter Drift will classify each CRD field as a (1) Static, (2) Dynamic, or (3) Behavioral field and will treat them differently.
 Static Drift will be a one-way reconciliation, triggered only by CRD changes.
-Dynamic Drift will be a two-way reconciliation, triggered by machine/node/instance changes and CRD changes.
+Dynamic Drift will be a two-way reconciliation, triggered by machine/node/cloud provider changes and CRD changes.

 (1) For Static Fields, values in the CRDs are reflected in the machine in the same way that they’re set.
 A machine will be detected as drifted if the values in the CRDs do not match the values in the machine.
 Yet, since some external controllers directly edit the associated cloud provider machine or node, this is expanded to be more flexible below in [Static Field Flexibility](#🔑-in-place-drift).